 The stories on this page are between gay couples and include loving discipline.
 This is a group effort by some of the members of Dizzy’s Discipline Den.
 We started the series December 2014.
-You must be 21 to read our series.
+All TLR characters are original creations.
+Any similarity to other stories/characters or people living or deceased is coincidental.
+No money is made from this blog.
 All Stories on this Blog are Copyright - 2012-2018

 You must be at least 21 years of age to view this blog.

 Back on the road again, Jax sighed when Link turned

 the pickup down the long driveway to his home.
 He loved where Link lived.
 Close

 to town but in the country.
 His log home was only found after winding a mile

 from the main road up through the trees and Manzanita.
 The view from the house

 was beautiful.
 He’d spend too many evenings to count watching the lights of the